 Deferred or Suspended Studies

-Reasons for suspending your enrolment are limited to extenuating circumstances such as:
+Reasons for suspending an enrolment are limited to extenuating circumstances such as:

-• Personal illness (for example, you are going to the hospital)
+- personal illness (for example, student is going to the hospital)

-• Bereavement (death of an immediate family member)
+- bereavement (death of an immediate family member), or

-If you know that you will not be attending classes during the study period, you should contact the Institute and arrange an appointment to discuss your circumstances.
-Subsequent to your meeting, and after providing documented evidence supporting your circumstances/reasons for seeking suspension or cancellation of enrolment, you will be required to complete and submit an Application for Suspension or Cancellation of Enrolment form.
+If students know that they will not be attending classes during the study period, they should contact RGIT Australia and arrange an appointment to discuss their circumstances.
+Subsequent to the meeting with RGIT Australia, and after providing documented evidence supporting their circumstances/reasons for seeking suspension or cancellation of enrolment, students will be required to complete and submit an Application for Suspension of Studies, Deferral and/or Leave Form, available from Student Services or at www.rgit.edu.au/downloads/important-forms.

-The Institute may decide to suspend or cancel a student’s enrolment on its own accord in response to misbehaviour by a student.
-Deferral of commencement, suspension of enrolment and cancellation of enrolment has to be reported to the Department of Immigration and Border Protection by the Institute and this may affect the status of a student visa.
+RGIT Australia may decide to suspend or cancel a student’s enrolment on its own accord in response to misbehaviour by a student.
+Deferral of commencement, suspension of enrolment and cancellation of enrolment has to be notified by RGIT Australia and this may affect the course duration.
+Deferral of commencement, suspension of enrolment and cancellation of enrolment has to be reported to the Department of Home Affairs by RGIT Australia and this may affect the status of a student visa.
+Students will be advised to contact the Department of Home Affairs regarding the status of their visa and their options, as applicable.